 Bucknell's legacy program is a service to our alumni.
 We run educational programs for families who have children involved in a college search to help them navigate the admissions landscape.
 I serve as a liaison between our alumni and the admissions office to provide guidance and assistance from early in the process all the way through applications and decisions.

 As a sophomore or junior, visiting and attending a Preview (info session) and campus tour are the perfect things to do.
 There is also an open house in April for students who are interested in learning about Bucknell.
 All Open Houses give students and parents lots of great information and campus experiences.
 If, after the initial visit, Bucknell remains on your son's list of colleges that he would like to pursue, I would suggest coming to campus for a more in depth visit.
-We offer some really cool visitation opportunities for juniors and seniors that give a student a good idea of what it is like to be a student at Bucknell.
+We offer some really cool visitation opportunities for seniors that give a student a good idea of what it is like to be a student at Bucknell.
 If he participates in a Day in the Life, he will attend a class and interact with faculty as well as students and admissions staff.
 He'll attend some other sessions, as well - eating lunch with current students, etc. The Day in the Life visit offers different academic opportunities on the different days of the week so that the student can choose the day that would allow him to attend a class in the major of his choice.
 We also have Open Houses in the fall for seniors.
 Both of these activities require at least two weeks notice.
 I would recommend viewing the visitation calendar in advance to make plans for your visit.
 See the visitation calendar.